zhangzhengde0225/Xiwu/README.md

   </p>
 </div>

-This is the offitial implemention of [Xiwu(溪悟): A Basis Flexible and Learnable LLM for High Energy Physics](https://arxiv.org/abs/2404.08001).
+This is the first LLM for HEP, an offitial implemention of [Xiwu(溪悟): A Basis Flexible and Learnable LLM for High Energy Physics](https://arxiv.org/abs/2404.08001).
 This model is designed to possess exceptional capabilities in common sense answering, BOSS code generation, and physical logical reasoning.

 Xi(溪): stremlet → drops of water, Wu(悟): understand and gaining insight